Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework: Acknowledgements

 where $t$ is the iteration number, $\mu>0$ is the fixed step size and $p_t,q_t$ denote the selected index in this iteration (only one of them exists).
 At each iteration, the corresponding memory vector to the selected term is also updated.
 Depending on the choice of $\phi_{p_t}$ or $S_{q_t}$, either $\bg_{p_t}\gets\bg_{p_t}+\ba_t$ or $\bh_{q_t}\gets\bh_{q_t}+\ba_t$, where where $\rho\in(0\ 1)$ and $\alpha>0$ are design constants.
 The vector $\ba_t$ consists of two parts: the first part $\rho\frac{\bx_t-\bx_{t+1}}\mu$ calculates a sub-gradient or a normal vector at point $\bx_{t+1}$ corresponding to the selected term.
 The second term, the sum of the memory terms, implements acceleration.
 Our algorithm bears marked differences with Point-SAGA.
 While acceleration by the sum of memory vectors is also employed in Point-SAGA, it is moved in our scheme from the update rule of $\bx_t$ to the update rule of $\bg_t$.
 Also, the design parameters $\rho$ and $\alpha$ are introduced to improve convergence.
 Similar to Point-SAGA we only need to calculate the sum of memory terms once in the beginning and later update it by simple manipulations.
-As we later employ initialization of the memory vectors by zero, the first summation trivially leads to zero.
+As we later employ initialization of the memory vectors by zero, the first summation trivially leads to zero. \paragraph{Convergence analysis:} We show that for a generic convex optimization problem of the form in \eqref{eq:decompose}, the algorithmic scheme in section \ref{sec:alg_scheme} converges with a guaranteed rate, under the following mild assumptions: \begin{assum} The functions $\phi_p$ are $\beta-$Lipschitz. \end{assum}